 Obtain the packages that are required to perform cluster updates.

-If you want to perform installation debugging or disaster recovery on your cluster, you must provide an SSH key to both your
+If you want to SSH in to your cluster nodes to perform installation debugging or disaster recovery, you must provide the SSH public key during the installation process.
+The

 You must use a local key, not one that you configured with platform-specific approaches such as AWS key pairs.

-If you do not have an SSH key that is configured for password-less authentication on your computer, create one.
+If you do not have an existing SSH key pair on your local machine to use for authentication onto your cluster nodes, create one.
 For example, on a computer that uses a Linux operating system, run the following command: